-Dr. Lon Kightlinger ‘77 served as the state epidemiologist for the South Dakota Department of Health (SD-DOH) for nearly 20 years — career highlights from which include polio elimination, malaria and schistosomiasis control, as well as church building in Madagascar; disease control, immunization and infant mortality in South Dakota; and the Center for Disease Control’s (CDC) Ebola response team in Guinea.
-After graduating from Augustana with majors in biology and chemistry, Kightlinger received a Master of Science in public health from Tulane University in New Orleans, Louisiana, and Ph.D. from the University of North Carolina in Chapel Hill, specializing in infectious parasitic diseases and epidemiology.
-At 65 years old, he left retirement to again work with the SD-DOH to aid in the coronavirus response effort.
-Kightlinger is now re-retired in Pierre, South Dakota.
-He has a son, Andrew Kightlinger ‘08, and lost his beloved wife, Mynna, in 2007.
+Dr. Lon Kightlinger ‘77 served as the state epidemiologist for the South Dakota Department of Health (DOH) for nearly 20 years — career highlights from which include polio elimination, malaria and schistosomiasis control and church building in Madagascar; disease control, increased immunization and decreased infant mortality in South Dakota; and serving on the Center for Disease Control’s (CDC) Ebola response team in Guinea.
+After graduating from Augustana with majors in biology and chemistry, Kightlinger received a Master’s of Science in public health from Tulane University in New Orleans, Louisiana, and Ph.D. from the University of North Carolina in Chapel Hill, specializing in infectious parasitic diseases and epidemiology.
+At 65 years old, he left retirement to again work with the DOH to aid in the coronavirus response effort.
+Kightlinger is now re-retired and living in Pierre, South Dakota.
+He has one son, Andrew Kightlinger ‘08, and lost his beloved wife, Mynna, in 2007.

 LuAnn (Loftesnes) Aakhus ‘76 spent 40 years in health care management, operations and business development, physician and health plan partnerships, strategic planning, entrepreneurship, patient and caregiver education programs, hospital devices, as well as medical products sales and service.
 After graduating from Augustana with a biology major, Aakhus earned her Master of Business Administration from St. Mary’s College of California.
 Aakhus’ entrepreneurial spirit led her to creating an aerobics exercise company, bed and breakfast and hospital device sales and service company.
 She is currently the chief operating officer of Bicycle Health, a health care startup company committed to helping patients lead fulfilling and opioid-free lives.